 How Long Do Golf Club Shafts Last?
 (Explained)

-There are multiple parts of the club that could be at risk, especially where the head meets the shaft.
+Multiple club parts could be at risk, especially where the head meets the shaft.
 But how about the shaft itself?
 How long do golf club shafts last?

 Typically, golf shafts, whether metal or graphite, are built to stand the test of time and thousands upon thousands of strokes.
-There are situations that could cause cracking, but barring misuse, a golfer will probably outgrow his shafts before they show any sign of weakening.
+Some situations could cause cracking, but barring misuse; a golfer will probably outgrow his shafts before they show any sign of weakening.

-So in this article, we’ll take a look at how to get the maximum life out of your golf shafts, as well as how to prevent them from breaking in the first place, and how to repair them if you’re unfortunate enough to get one cracked.
+So, in this article, we’ll look at how to get the maximum life out of your golf shafts, prevent them from breaking in the first place, and repair them if you’re unfortunate enough to get one cracked.

 Do club shafts last a predictable amount of time?

-Experts agree that golf club shafts can last many years and potentially even several decades.
+Experts agree that golf club shafts can last many years or even decades.
 That doesn’t mean that they never break.

 Usually, though, a break of the shaft results from either a manufacturing defect or misuse.